k4mrul/kubernetes/cluster-provision/lxd/README.md

 Originally forked from https://github.com/justmeandopensource/kubernetes/ and tweaked/fixed below changes

 - weave network plugin instead of flannel for network policy intensive workloads
-- used [nerdctl](https://github.com/containerd/nerdctl) Docker-compatible CLI for managing containerd
-- fixed /dev/kmsg issue in lxc container
+- fixed /dev/kmsg related issue so that cluster can be stopped and started anytime.

-# Prerequisite
+# Provisioning Cluster
-Tested in Manjaro Linux.
-Make sure you can launch a container without an error
+Make sure you can launch a container without an issue

 `lxc launch ubuntu:20.04 test`